Whanganui

 Jerusalem to Pipiriki: 2.5 hrs, 10.5 km

 • Whanganui River Adventures – operate or are the agents for Pipiriki Camping ground & Cabins & jetboat/canoe transfers.
 2522 Pipiriki Village, Pipiriki, 0800 862 743 freephone or 06 385 3246.
 Bunkroom at campground sleeps 6.
 Jetboat tours to Bridge to Nowhere (Mangapurua Landing) depart 10.30 daily and arrive at Mangapurua Landing at around 11.45 to 12.00.
-One-way cost at Oct 2022 is $105.

-• Whanganui River Canoes – 0800 408 888 or 06 385 4176.
+• Whanganui River Canoes – They have a useful interactive map on their website.
+0800 408 888 (bookings only) or 06 385 4176.

 • Canoe Safaris – They run all-inclusive guided canoe trips ranging from two to five days, but you can also hire a canoe off them and do it on your own.
 They are based in Ohakune and have accommodation there for the start of your trip.
 0800 272 3353, 06 385 9237.

 The rest of the walking begins at Mangapurua Landing on the Mangapurua–Kaiwhakauka track, along valleys that were offered to resettle soldiers returning from WWI.
 At a peak there were 46 farms in the two valleys.
-The settlers cleared the forest to create farm land, but poor access, erosion and falling prices for farm stock during the Depression caused many to abandon their farms.
+The settlers cleared the forest to create farmland, but poor access, erosion and falling prices for farm stock during the Depression caused many to abandon their farms.
 The last few had to leave in 1942 when the government refused to maintain the storm damaged road.
-Today you can see a few remains of the farm house sites in the form of chimneys and exotic trees and hedges.
+Today you can see a few remains of the farmhouse sites in the form of chimneys and exotic trees and hedges.
 The famous Bridge to Nowhere was constructed in the mid-1930s to provide access to the Mangapurua Valley farms from the river, but by the time it was finished the valley was deserted and construction of the road down to the river was abandoned.

 Mangapurua Landing to Mosley’s Campsite: 28 km, 7 hrs 15

 If you had a whole day you could walk from the Mangapurua to Whakahoro landing.
 But you don’t.
 By the time the jet boat gets to Mangapurua landing it is close to 12 noon.
-Add 40 mins to the Bridge To Nowhere.
+Add 40 mins to the Bridge to Nowhere.
 Then a cup of tea and biscuit at the bridge as part of your jetboat ‘tour’ and a talk about the history of the place from your driver/guide, and it is 1pm at least.
 You could take it easy and just walk to Johnson’s campsite (3 hrs) and to Whakahoro the next day (6 hrs).
-I did find it a bit of a stretch to get to Mosley’s before nightfall.
+I did find it a bit of a stretch to get to Mosley’s campsite before nightfall.

 From the Bridge to Nowhere the track continues along the old road line, crossing numerous streams as the valley progressively opens out.
 It is easy walking and is popular with cyclists.
 It is narrow at first due to regrowth and slips, but becomes something you could drive a 4WD vehicle along.
 The track climbs steadily up the valley along the true left side of the Mangapurua Stream to reach Mangapurua Trig, the highest point in the area (661m), with sweeping views on a clear day.
 About 1 km after the peak take the left turn down the Kaiwhakauke Track.
 You could camp at the trig campsite before this point or push on to Mosley’s campsite.

-At Johnson’s there is a fairly large shelter with a tank water (you have to use your foot to pump water out of the taps) and people seem to have set up semi-permanent campsites with arm chairs and tarpaulins.
+At Johnson’s there is a fairly large shelter with a tank water (you have to use your foot to pump water out of the taps) and people seem to have set up semi-permanent campsites with armchairs and tarpaulins.
 The trig campsite doesn’t have any water, but there are toilets and sheltered spots under the trees to camp.
 At Mosleys access to the stream is difficult but there is tank water at the shelter.
 There is little flat land for camping and pigs have dug up a lot of the grass.
 Best to sleep on the wooden shelter floor (it would sleep about 5 or 6 people).

 18. Mosley’s Campsite to war memorial, cnr Oio and Upper Retaruke Rds: 34 km, 8.5 hrs (maps 61, 60)

 The track follows the stream on the true left bank all the way to the Whanganui River.
-Keep left when the track splits about 1 km after a farm house to avoid crossing over onto the other side of the stream.
+Keep left when the track splits about 1 km after a farmhouse to avoid crossing over onto the other side of the stream.
 Care should be taken not to disturb farm stock and to leave gates as you found them.
 At around map grid 56664N there is a hut with a floor of boulders.
 Maybe you could sleep on the table in an emergency.
 There is water a little further on at the Blue Duck Falls, which are well worth a look.

 • Blue Duck Station, Whakahoro – This offers a whole variety of tourist and adventure activities as well as accommodation, from the up-market to dorm beds at $45 in various facilities (Warrior Lodge, River Quarters, Whio Lodge).
 They also operate the Blue Duck Café, open 8am to 3pm Thurs to Mon at Whakahoro (4265 Oio Rd).
 07 895 6276.

-Top up your water at the Whakahoro campsite, as as it is now 24.5 km of road walking with few water sources along the Oio Rd (though Isabel at 2350 Oio Rd, not far from the war memorial, offers water and a rest stop to TA walkers).
+Top up your water at the Whakahoro campsite, as it is now 24.5 km of road walking with few water sources along the Oio Rd (though Isabel at 2350 Oio Rd, not far from the war memorial, offers water and a rest stop to TA walkers).
 The 18 km portion to Mangaorakei Rd is unsealed and sometimes muddy.
 Because it is part of the Mountains to Sea Cycle Trail network there are useful km markers along the route.
 At the 7 km mark there is a line of fruit trees on the left of the road that have some delicious fruit in season (early March onwards).

-If you are in a hurry to get north and have done Tongaririo National Park before you could continue up Oio Rd to reach Owhango.
+If you are in a hurry to get north and have done Tongaririo National Park before, you could continue up Oio Rd to reach Owhango.
 Or to skip even more of the official TA route you could go directly to Taumarunui by heading north-east on the Kawautahi Rd before the Upper Retaruke turn-off and take one of the tramping tracks over the hills at left.
 Check the NZ Topo map for options.
-However, the national park must be one of the highlights of the North Island trail so these are not preferred options.
+However, the national park must be one of the highlights of the North Island trail, so these are not preferred options.

-19. War memorial at corner of Oio and Upper Retaruke Rds to National Park village: 27 km, 7.5 hrs (maps 60, 59)
+19. War memorial at corner of Oio and Upper Retaruke Rds to Waimarino (National Park) village: 27 km, 7.5 hrs (maps 60, 59)

-• Howard’s Lodge (BBH) – 43 Carroll St, National Park, 07 892 2827.
+• Howard’s Lodge – 43 Carroll St, Waimarino, 07 892 2827.
 Private and bunk rooms.

 • Intercity buses – depart 3pm for Ohakune, Whanganui and points south; 1.20pm for Waitomo and points north.

-• Tongariro Expeditions – Shuttle service to the Tongariro Crossing to/from Taupō, Tūrangi, Mangetepopo, Ketetahi, Whakapapa.
-07 377 0435, info@tongariroexpeditions.com.
+• Tongariro Expeditions – Shuttle service to the Tongariro Crossing to/from Taupō, Tūrangi, Mangetepopo, Ketetahi, Whakapapa. info@tongariroexpeditions.com.
 Multiple return times from the northern end of the track (6 kms from the Holiday Park).

-• Tongariro Crossing Shuttles – National Park to Mangatepopo, Whakapapa, etc, 07 892 2870, 0800 861 861.
+• Tongariro Crossing Shuttles – Waimarino to Mangatepopo, Whakapapa, etc, 07 892 2870, 027 257 4323.

 • And the list goes on for shuttles around the Tongariro National Park: Tūrangi Alpine Shuttles, National Park Shuttles, Summit Shuttles, Matai Shuttles, etc